 The hotel industry is a crucial part of the hospitality industry with a huge growth potential in the near future.The demand for hotel management professionals is already huge and is expected to grow more with the increasing number of hotels being set up in India and all over the world.
 Apart from its glamour, a career in hotel management has become lucrative and exciting, attracting more and more students to opt for it

-Candidates seeking admission in Bachelor of Hotel Management (BHM) in Alpine Dehradun must register online.
+Candidates seeking admission in Bachelor of Hotel Management (BHM) Course in Alpine Group of Institutes, Dehradun should appear in Alpine Common Entrance Test (AGI CET 2019).

 Click here to Apply Now